pactus-project/docs/content/protocol/blockchain/validator.md

 ## Validator Structure

-The Validator structure is 120 bytes long and consists the following fields:
+The Validator structure is 120 bytes long and consists of the following fields:

 | Field               | Size     |
 | ------------------- | -------- |